-A deaf BSL teacher comes into school once a week to work with deaf students whose Education, Health and Care Plan says that they need to develop their sign language skills.
-She also runs BSL level 1 and level 2 courses (which are examined by SIGNATURE) for deaf students.
+A deaf BSL instructor comes into school once a week to work with deaf students whose Education, Health and Care Plan says that they need to develop their sign language skills.
+She may also run BSL Level 1 and Level 2 courses (which are examined by SIGNATURE) for deaf students.
 It is sometimes possible for mainstream staff, parents and hearing students to join these classes.

 Preparation For Life After School

 Some of our students stay on to study for A levels or BTEC Level 3 courses in the sixth form.
 Others leave school at the end of Year 11 and go on to college, apprenticeships or other training schemes.